Hsiaogoofygoober/menu-react/README.md

 ### `npm install`

-Run `npm install` in the terminal first
+Run `npm install` in the terminal first to download the npm libery

 ### `npm start`